EnochSpevivo/enochspevivo.github.io/tabs/about.md

 ## who? me?

-hey there! i'm gabriel, a front end web developer living in los angeles, california. i'd like you to know that this site is the only place i ever lead with that bit of info, but since we're already talking about it, i love working with javascript (especially in node), though i'm no stranger to client side logic. i've also been known to fraternize with HTML & CSS, and i've developed single page apps and server side, database logic. i'm comfortable working on static sites, dynamic sites, APIs, databases, and all things in between (and beyond). here's just a few of the places i've worked:
+hey there! i'm gabriel, a front end web developer living in seattle, washington. i'd like you to know that this site is the only place i ever lead with that bit of info, but since we're already talking about it, i love working with javascript (especially in node), though i'm no stranger to client side logic. i've also been known to fraternize with HTML & CSS, and i've developed single page apps and server side, database logic. i'm comfortable working on static sites, dynamic sites, APIs, databases, and all things in between (and beyond). here's just a few of the places i've worked:

 * [beachcoders](https://beachcoders.com)
 * [hackreactor](https://www.hackreactor.com)